 The Data Processor shall make reasonable efforts to identify the cause of such a breach and take such steps as are deemed necessary to establish the cause, and to prevent such a breach from reoccurring.

 Upon request by a Data Controller, the Data Processor shall make available to the Data Controller all relevant information necessary to demonstrate compliance with this DPA, and shall allow for and reasonably cooperate with audits, including inspections by the Data Controller or an auditor mandated by the Data Controller.
-The Data Controller shall give notice of any audit or document inspection to be conducted and shall make reasonable endeavours to avoid causing damage or disruption to the Data Processors premises, equipment and business in the course of such an audit or inspection.
-Any audit or document inspection shall be carried out with reasonable prior written notice of no less than 90 days, and shall not be conducted more than once a year.
+The Data Controller shall give notice of any audit or document inspection to be conducted and shall make reasonable endeavors to avoid causing damage or disruption to the Data Processors premises, equipment and business in the course of such an audit or inspection.
+Any audit or document inspection shall be carried out with reasonable prior written notice of no less than 30 days, and shall not be conducted more than once a year.

 The Data Controller may be requested to sign a non-disclosure agreement reasonably acceptable to the Data Processor before being furnished with the above.

-The Data Processor is given general authorisation to engage third-parties to process the Personal Data (“Sub-Processors”) without obtaining any further written, specific authorization from the Data Controller, provided that the Data Processor notifies the Data Controller via SPARTEZ website or e-mail, in-app notification about the identity of a potential Sub-Processor (and its processors, if any) before any agreements are made with the relevant Sub-Processors and before the relevant Sub-Processor processes any of the Personal Data.
+The Data Processor is given general authorisation to engage third-parties to process the Personal Data (“Sub-Processors”) without obtaining any further written, specific authorization from the Data Controller, provided that the Data Processor notifies the Data Controller via SPARTEZ SOFTWARE website or e-mail, in-app notification about the identity of a potential Sub-Processor (and its processors, if any) before any agreements are made with the relevant Sub-Processors and before the relevant Sub-Processor processes any of the Personal Data.
 If the Data Controller wishes to object to the relevant Sub-Processor, the Data Controller shall give notice hereof in writing within ten (10) business days from receiving the notification from the Data Processor.
 Absence of any objections from the Data Controller shall be deemed consent to the relevant Sub-Processor.

 In the event the Data Controller objects to a new Sub-Processor and the Data Processor cannot accommodate the Data Controller’s objection, the Data Controller may terminate the Services by providing written notice to the Data Processor.